ddeloya101/osTicket_Prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-Hi there, I am Faris, an IT Professional.
+Hi there, I am Diego, an IT Professional.
 Welcome to my first tutorial on setting up osTicket.
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>What is osTicket?</h2>
--<b>osTicket is a widely-used open source support ticket system.
-It seamlessly integrates inquiries created via email, phone and web-based forms into a simple easy-to-use multi-user web interface.
-Manage, organize and archive all your support requests and responses in one place while providing your customers with accountability and responsiveness they deserve.<b>
+-<b>osTicket is a free and open-source ticketing system used by businesses and organizations for managing customer inquiries and support requests.
+It features email integration, customizable ticket fields, and knowledgebase article management<b>

 <h2>Environments and Technologies Used</h2>